How to Stop Your Puppy from Whining in the Crate

 Whining in Adolescent Dogs

-1) Ignoring the attention barking.
+1) Ignoring the attention-barking

 Little white dog looking cute on a bed in the kennel